DOI-USGS/asc-public-docs/docs/how-to-guides/SPICE/using-spiceql-with-other-libraries.md

 !!!
 Info

-    As of ALE 1.0, it is reccommended that you use [isd_generate.py](https://astrogeology.usgs.gov/docs/getting-started/using-ale/isd-generate/) to get SPICE info for a camera.
+    As of ALE 1.0, it is recommended that you use [isd_generate.py](https://astrogeology.usgs.gov/docs/getting-started/using-ale/isd-generate/) to get SPICE info for a camera.
 SpiceQL is integrated.